 As expected, Levi was sitting at his desk when she came upstairs, checking emails.

 “You’re coming with me on my job tonight,” he said, not looking up at her at first.
-“It involves some B&E, and I just want to see you work.”
+“It involves some breaking-and-entering, and I want to see you work.”

 “I take it it’s local?”
 Madeline asked.